dtzxporter/DTZxPorterLanding/_tools/serrat.md

 > **NOTICE:** You should select all `_patchX` .resource files in order to export assets properly.
 Order doesn't matter.

 ## 📌 Versioning:
+- 1.08 - Fix issue with some worlds failing to export.
 - 1.07 - Update program library for raw file preview shortcut.
 - 1.06 - Update program library for ui improvements.
 - 1.05 - Support for worlds.
 Support for bink raw files.